wacncontent/CustomizeTool/removeCommentOutput2/includes/notification-hubs-send-categories-template.md

 This section shows how to send breaking news as tagged template notifications from a .NET console app.

-If you are using Mobile Services please refer to the [Get Started with Push](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started-push) tutorials.
+If you are using Mobile Apps please refer to the [Add push notifications for Mobile Apps](../articles/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-push.md) tutorial and select your platform at the top.

-If you want to use Java or PHP refer to [How to use Notification Hubs from Java/PHP](/documentation/articles/notification-hubs-java-backend-how-to).
-You can send notifications from any backend using the [Notification Hub REST interface](http://msdn.microsoft.com/zh-cn/library/azure/dn223264.aspx).
+If you want to use Java or PHP refer to [How to use Notification Hubs from Java/PHP](../articles/notification-hubs/notification-hubs-java-backend-how-to.md).
+You can send notifications from any backend using the [Notification Hub REST interface](http://msdn.microsoft.com/library/windowsazure/dn223264.aspx).

 Skip steps 1-3 if you created the console app for sending notifications when you completed [Get started with Notification Hubs][get-started].